 Master's Degree Committees.
 A student's project supervisory committee normally consists of a minimum of two members nominated by the department chair/program director/area coordinator in consultation with the student and appointed by the appropriate dean or graduate program coordinator.
-For a master's thesis, the committee consists of the thesis adviser and normally two other members.
-Except for an interdisciplinary master's degree for which a committee is appointed prior to initial registration, • all other master's-degree student committees are appointed after some course work has been completed and prior to registration for thesis credits.
-On rare occasions, a student's committee may be changed while study or research is still in progress.
+For a master's thesis, the committee consists of the thesis advisor and normally two other members.
+Exception: For an interdisciplinary master's degree, a committee is appointed before initial registration.
+All other master's-degree student committees are appointed after some course work has been completed and before registration for thesis credits.
+Only rarely may a student's committee be changed while study or research is still in progress.
 This may be done only in consultation with the appropriate dean or graduate program coordinator.
-The chair of the supervisory committee is the student's chief adviser.
-The function of the committee is to guide the student in research and writing of the project/thesis.
+The chair of the supervisory committee is the student's chief advisor.
+The function of the committee is to guide the student in his/her research and writing of the project/thesis.